A rechargeable AA battery supporting Qi wireless charging: Conclusion and Outlook

 \section{Conclusion and Outlook}

-To conclude, we have proposed the concept of a wirelessly charged battery having the parameters of a standard AA battery and supplied with a curved Qi receiving coil.
+To conclude, we have proposed the concept of a wirelessly charged battery with the size and output voltage of a standard AA battery, supplied with a curved Qi receiving coil.
 Examining the proposed concept numerically and experimentally, we demonstrate that the application of a receiving coil bent around the inner side of a cylindrical battery casing provides sufficient coupling to implement wireless charging and demonstrates WPT efficiency close to that of a standard receiver with a planar coil.
-We also address the effects of battery rotation around its symmetry axis and spatial separation between the battery and the transmitting coil.
+We also study the effects of battery rotation around its symmetry axis and spatial separation between the battery and the transmitting coil and demonstrate that a power transfer contract can be established for separations up to 8 mm when the coils are aligned, and rotations up to $60^{\circ}$ from the direction of coil alignment when there is no separation between the coils.
 Finally, we validate the concept experimentally by constructing a fully operational prototype.
+Compared to other proposed batteries with a wireless charging capability, our prototype offers a compromise in energy capacity and charging time, while being beneficial by simultaneous compatibility with AA battery holders and Qi-compliant charging stations; see Table~\ref{tab:ComparisonWithAnalogs} for a detailed comparison.